jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-08-kafka-development-with-docker-part-5/index.md

 [INFO] ------------------------------------------------------------------------
 ```

 Once built successfully, we can obtain binaries not only for Kafka Connect but also other applications such as Flink for Kinesis Data Analytics.
-Below shows the available binaries.
+Below shows all the available binaries.

 ```bash
 ## kafka connect